seigler/joshua.seigler.net/site/recipes/sloppy-joes.md

 1. Simmer 20 minutes or until thickened, stirring occasionally.
 1. Refrigerate overnight, serve hot.

+## Notes
+If you don't have onion you can substitute 1/2 tablespoon onion powder.
-Recipe originally from Connie Henderson, Charlottesville, VA
+Recipe originally from Connie Henderson of Charlottesville, VA